- Adaptive Leadership

 - Plan and implement the solution

-Why Problem Solving Is Important in Business
+Why Is Problem-Solving Important in Business?

 Understanding the importance of problem-solving skills in the workplace will help you develop as a leader.
 Problem-solving skills will help you resolve critical issues and conflicts that you come across.
 Problem-solving is a valued skill in the workplace because it allows you to: